-All IPS of the Raiffeisen Banking Sector are based on and are constituted under civil law agreements.
-Each member of the Federal IPS may terminate its membership of the Federal IPS with two years' notice by the end of each calendar quarter.
-However, for a period of three years from the Merger 2017, the Issuer has waived its right to give notice of termination.
+Pursuant to Article 113(7) CRR, an institutional protection scheme ("IPS") is required to ensure the solvency and liquidity of its members.
+The Raiffeisen IPS is based on and is constituted under a civil law agreement.
+Each member of the Raiffeisen IPS may terminate its membership of the Raiffeisen IPS with two years' notice by the end of each calendar quarter.

-The Federal IPS is required by the competent authority/ies to set up an ex ante fund by contributions of its members.
-The Federal IPS fund's current target volume is EUR 636 million, to be reached by end of 2022.
+The Raiffeisen IPS is required by the competent authority/ies to set up an ex ante fund by contributions of its members.
+The Raiffeisen IPS fund's current target volume is EUR 963 million, to be reached by end of 2024.
 It is based on the result of an annual stress test or the minimum requirement of 0.5 per cent. of the aggregated risk weighted assets ("RWA") set by the competent authority/ies.
-The fund size was about EUR 403 million as of 31 March 2020.
-In 2019, the total amount of the contributions of RBI Group members was approximately EUR 50 million.
+The fund size was about EUR 719 million as of 31 May 2021.

-Under the Federal IPS agreements, Sektorrisiko eGen (former "Österreichische Raiffeisen-Einlagensicherung eGen") is mandated to keep the resources of the Federal IPS fund as a trustee and to operate the Federal IPS' risk assessment schemes.
+Under the Raiffeisen IPS agreements, the operational unit of Raiffeisen IPS, the cooperative Österreichische Raiffeisen-Sicherungseinrichtung eGen ("ÖRS") is mandated to keep the resources of the Raiffeisen IPS fund as a trustee and to operate the Raiffeisen IPS' risk assessment schemes.

 Financial support to members may take various forms including guarantees, liquidity support, loans and/or equity subscriptions.
 Financial resources for such support are primarily taken from the ex-ante fund.
 If necessary, additional resources will be provided by ex post contributions going up to 50 per cent. of the average operating income of a member of the last three business years, however limited by the preservation of the respective minimum regulatory capital requirements plus a 10 per cent. buffer.
-Additional contributions may be requested from members up to 25 per cent. of their remaining capital in excess of its minimum regulatory capital requirement (plus 10 per cent. buffer), if any.
-Further contributions may be made on a voluntary basis or if required by the competent authority/ies.
+Additional contributions may be requested from members up to their remaining capital in excess of its minimum regulatory capital requirement (plus 10 per cent. buffer), if any.
+Further contributions may be made on a voluntary basis.